moonshot-nagayama-pj/PnPQ/README.md

 ## Documentation

-The documentation can be seen at [https://moonshot-nagayama-pj.github.io/PnPQ/](https://moonshot-nagayama-pj.github.io/PnPQ/).
+The documentation can be found at [https://moonshot-nagayama-pj.github.io/PnPQ/](https://moonshot-nagayama-pj.github.io/PnPQ/).

-## How to get started
+## Example

 Below is sample code that moves the paddles of a Thorlabs motorized polarization controller (mpc320) with serial number `123456789` to a position representing 160 degrees.
 ```py